KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Sacred Marriage | S1 | Isis / Osiris generative-restorative pairing | Aligned |

 **Cascade / Continuum / Conflation:** Osiris is correctly treated through soft conflation.
 Ennead emanation must not imply Atum becomes each member.
 Christ comparisons should use Logos Continuum and singular bearing, not a centropic cascade or L₅ figure turning into embodiment.
-**Function-bearing:** "Christ = L5" comparison language collapses Christ's bearing relation into native hypostatic placement.
+**Function-bearing:** "Christ = L5" (canonical L₅) comparison language collapses Christ's bearing relation into native hypostatic placement.
 Replace with the singular full bearer formulation.
 Atum, Ra, and Apophis should be cultural station / office articulations, not hypostatic identities.
 **Distal Apprehension:** Apophis and inverse imitation are not developed enough to require a full section; one no-transfer cross-reference is optional if mimicry language remains.
 **Soul / Essence:** Keep heart / Soul postmortem discussion within L₄–L₁ operations and reserve essence for return / terminal resolution.
-**Terminology:** "Apophis as IL5 Nekron," "canonical articulation of IL5 Nekron," and "Entropy Itself" need station / office-correspondence wording.
+**Terminology:** "Apophis as IL5 Nekron," "canonical articulation of IL5 Nekron" (canonical IL₅), and "Entropy Itself" need station / office-correspondence wording.
 Aion / Khaon polarity and mode language, Source, unified, and Non-Fusion require current replacements.
 **Prose / Formatting:** Plain technical headings.
 Section 9 contains a duplicated Anubis bullet.
 Table prose and long compounds need a light PFR pass, but layout is usable.
 **Cross-registry conflicts:** M2 Nephthys calls Set IL₄, while M1 gives Set's primary placement as IL₂ ISS with IL₃ narrative conflation; the reflection follows M1 and should not be "corrected" to IL₄.
 M2's Duat Function 1 routing also broadens S1's Function 1 definition.
 Ammit / Field of Reeds pairing is a reflection error because sealed-mode taxonomy applies at L₁ / IL₁.
 **Priority:** High.